Table Of Content

 About Skins

 Blue Cat's StereoScope Multi integrates Blue Cat's skinning engine that allows you to customize the user interface.
-You can download new skins for your plug-in at the following address:
+You can download alternate skins for your plug-in at the following address:

 Create a Custom Skin